TsangKwunHei/space-x-skills/README.md

 System-engineering skills for coding agents, derived from public SpaceX and NASA engineering documents.

-Agents can write code.
-They are weaker at the production discipline around the code: decomposing ambitious goals, designing around failure modes, defining interfaces, sequencing tests, executing safely, and closing feedback loops after failure.

-This repository turns aerospace-style systems engineering into reusable agent skills.

 ## The Problems

 From Andrej Karpathy's post: